RahFrost/OtterEngine/README.md

 # OtterEngine
-This Project is a Physics engine being built from scratch using Java and JavaFX
+# The Otter Engine is a 2D Physics engine that is being built from scratch using Java and JavaFX.

+This program intends to imitate the following and Display it to the user:
+      -Collision detection and resolution
+      -Rigid Body Dynamics
+      -Gravity Simulation
+      -Constraints Joints
+      -Friction and Restitution
+      -Particle Systems
+      -User Interaction

+#Setting up to run this program.

+-Installing JavaFX and implementing to your project (Will be updated soon)